What happens on practical driving test day?

 You will drive for around 40 minutes and the examiner will direct you back to the test centre.
 If you have not yet completed a manoeuvre, you will complete a reverse bay park as you come back into the car park.
 If you have completed a manoeuvre, you will be asked to pull forward into any bay, and you will not be marked for it.

 If your instructor waited at the test centre, they will join you by the car – open your door so that your instructor can listen to the debrief.
-Otherwise, your instructor will already be in the back of the car, so will be able to listen to the debrief too.
+Otherwise, try and remember the key points which could be used to make you a safer driver.

 The examiner will tell you whether you have passed or failed and they will explain why.
 They will explain any serious or dangerous faults, and a brief explanation of any minor driving faults.
-As your instructor is listening to the debrief, they can help you understand these faults in more detail later on, and you can review any dash cam footage with your instructor afterwards.
+As your instructor is listening to the debrief, they can help you understand these faults in more detail later on, and you can review any dash cam footage with your instructor afterwards if necessary.

 If you have failed, the examiner will mark the test report on the iPad accordingly, give you a copy to keep, wish you luck, and leave the car.